 Payments into unit-linked funds will buy units in the chosen funds.
 The price of each unit depends on the value of the investment in the fund and also whether more money is going into or out of the fund.

 We work out the value of your plan based on the total number of units you have in each fund.
-So, if the unit prices rise or fall, so will your plan value.
-Money in the various funds is invested in a wide range of shares, corporate bonds, government stocks and commercial property in the UK and abroad.
+If the unit prices rise or fall, so will your plan value.
+Money in the various funds may be invested in a wide range of shares and other investments in the UK and abroad.